Our Friend Committed Suicide

 My Emotional Reaction

 After they did an autopsy, he was taken back to the mortuary.
 They had not yet found the next of kin.
 We really wanted to bury Rich locally, but we didn't have the authority.
 We had to wait.
 Meanwhile, we were making arrangements to have the memorial service at our church where everyone knew Rich.
 It was over a week before they found his mother.
 I called her, because I knew how it would hurt and how hungry she would be for information about the son she had not seen for a decade.
 It was Rich's brother John who finally came west to make the arrangements.
 He decided to come to the memorial service we already had planned, and he was among the speakers.
-The others besides us, were close friends and the pastor.
+The others, besides us, were close friends and the pastor.
 Attending the service were many of Rich's friends from our church and other churches, and many of his work contacts -- other mechanics, suppliers, and customers.
 I wrote the obituary -- it was the least I could do.
-Rich's brother had him cremated and moved him to the place his the rest of his family were resting.
+Rich's brother had him cremated and they took him to join the other deceased members of his family.

 Rich's Personal Statement of Faith